tvle236/back-end-take-home/README.md

 ### User Stories (Requirements)

-- As a user I can make a GET request to an endpoint with an `origin` and `destination` query parameter, and reveive back all the airlines (if any) that offer flights between them.
+- As a user I can make a GET request to an endpoint with an `origin` and `destination` query parameter, and receive back the shortest route between the two, as an array of connecting flights.
-- As a user I am provided meaningful feedback should no Airlines offer flights between the airports.
+- As a user I am provided meaningful feedback should no route exist between the airports.

 ### Getting Started